IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/area-chart.md

 <div class="divider--half"></div>

-## $PlatformShort$ Advanced Scenarios
+## Advanced Types of Area Charts

-For more advanced types of area charts, use `XamDataChart` control to create other types of area charts as the following sections demonstrate them.
+The following sections explain more advanced types of $PlatformShort$ Area Charts that can be created using the `XamDataChart` control instead of `XamCategoryChart` control with simplified API.

 ## $PlatformShort$ Range Area Chart